Extended Stochastic Block Models with Application to Criminal Networks

-Recalling forensic theories on organized crime \citep[e.g.][]{paoli2007,catino2014}, our conjecture is that 'Ndrangheta displays more complex block structures in which the pure communities among the affiliates within each {\em locale} are combined with a higher--level core--periphery coordinating structure between the bosses.
-Unlike for classical community detection algorithms, the \textsc{esbm} crucially accounts for these architectures, thus providing unprecedented empirical evidence in support of such forensic theories, as seen in Figures~\ref{F_app1} and \ref{F_app2}.
+Recalling forensic theories on organized crime \citep[e.g.,][]{paoli2007,catino2014}, our conjecture is that 'Ndrangheta displays more complex block structures in which the pure communities among the affiliates within each {\em locale} are combined with higher-level core-periphery coordinating structures between the bosses.
+Unlike classical community detection algorithms, the \textsc{esbm} crucially accounts for these architectures, thus providing unprecedented empirical evidence in support of such forensic theories, as seen in Figures~\ref{F_app1}--\ref{F_app2}.
 These graphical assessments are based on a point estimate $\hat{\bz}$ of the partition structure under the supervised \textsc{gn} process prior, which we consider in the subsequent analyses of the {\em Infinito network}, due to its superior performance in Table~\ref{tab_2_app} and the relatively low posterior uncertainty around the estimated partition $\hat{\bz}$ --- the radius of the credible ball is far below the maximum achievable \textsc{vi} distance of $ \log_2 84 \approx 6.392$.
-To formally confirm the forensic hypotheses, we compute the Bayes factor in \eqref{eq_bayes_factor} between the supervised and unsupervised \textsc{gn} prior, with suspects' attribute $\bX$ defining the conjectured structure.
-In particular, the class of each affiliate corresponds to the associated {\em locale}, whereas the bosses share a common label indicating that such members have a leadership role in the organization.
+To formally confirm the forensic hypotheses, we compute the difference in \textsc{waic} between the unsupervised and supervised \textsc{gn} prior, with suspects' attribute $\bX$ defining the conjectured structure.
+In particular, the class of each affiliate corresponds to the associated {\em locale}, whereas all the bosses share a common label indicating that such members have a leadership role in the organization.